soumende1/Veh-Detection-And-Tracking/README.md

     My SVC predicts:  [1.
 0. 1.
 1. 1.
 0. 0.
 1. 0.
 1. 1.
 1. 1.
 0. 0.
 1. 1.
 0. 1.
 0.]
      For these 20 labels:  [1.
 0. 1.
 1. 1.
 0. 0.
 1. 0.
 1. 1.
 1. 1.
 0. 0.
 1. 1.
 0. 1.
 0.]
      & 0.01596 Seconds was the time taken to to predict 20 labels with SVC

+## Sliding Window Search
+### 1. Describe how (and identify where in your code) you implemented a sliding window search.
+How did you decide what scales to search and how much to overlap windows?

+In the section titled "Method for Using Classifier to Detect Cars in an Image" I adapted the method find_cars from the lesson materials.
+The method combines HOG feature extraction with a sliding window search, but rather than perform feature extraction on each window individually which can be time consuming, the HOG features are extracted for the entire image (or a selected portion of it) and then these full-image features are subsampled according to the size of the window and then fed to the classifier.
+The method performs the classifier prediction on the HOG features for each window region and returns a list of rectangle objects corresponding to the windows that generated a positive ("car") prediction. in the chosen image (test1.jpg) , 6 rectangles were found in image

+The image below shows the first attempt at using find_cars on one of the test images, using a single window size: